react-boilerplate/react-boilerplate/docs/testing/component-testing.md

 Great!
 So, now if anyone makes any change to our `<Button />` component the test will fail and we get notified of what changed.

+### Behavior testing

 Onwards to our last and most advanced test: checking that our `<Button />` handles clicks correctly.

 We'll use a [mock function](https://jestjs.io/docs/en/mock-functions) for this.
-A mock function is a function that keeps track of _if_, and _how often_, it has been called.
-We pass this function as the `onClick` handler to our component, simulate a click and, lastly, check our mock function if it was called:
+A mock function is a function that keeps track of _if_, _how often_, and _with what arguments_ it has been called.
+We pass this function as the `onClick` handler to our component, simulate a click and, lastly, check that our mock function was called:

 ```javascript
 it('handles clicks', () => {